Introduction

 Damon Runyon, then covering baseball for the Hearst newspaper chain, was waiting for them, ensconced in the lobby of the St. James Hotel, ready to follow them for the cushy Paris-London-and-home end of the journey.
 Runyon wrote in the style of the joyful wise guy in on life’s joke.
 “Covered all over with foreign labels and all chattering away like Baedekers, the Giant White Sox party of sixty-seven—count them yourself—breezed into this sedate little village tonight with the firm determination of playing a five-night stand.”

-Other Famous People (to be added)
+Other Famous People

 Here are my notes from the first half of the book.
 I did not clip quotes on his interactions with George Patton, Dwight Eisenhower, or Omar Bradley—or his fateful rides on boats—the USS Finland to Stockholm in 1912 just a few months after the Titanic disaster nor the Lusitania in early 1914 a few months before its disaster (not to mention his tour of all the royals virtually on the eve of WW1)--but they are all well documented in the book and of considerable interest.